No need for copyright on images in ancient times – why?

 The DMCA takedown notice opened new doors and possibilities for the photo rights’ protection.
 Even though, with years and growing size of copyright infringement, the chances of getting back the money deserved from stolen photos diminished, the power of DMCA should not be downgraded.

 Nowadays, there are still some differences between the European and the U.S. Copyright Laws.
 Common in the U.S. Work For Hire, known only in just a few countries as corporate authorship, can be a good example.
 Remember that copyright protection rules may differ and depend on country jurisdiction.

-The course of times shows that copyright law needs to be tailored for the changes and ready to be adjusted.
+The course of times shows that copyright law needs to be constantly tailored and adjusted.
 Each case is different and depends on the type of artwork protected by law.
-There might also be some loopholes and grey areas concerning a certain piece of legal thinking and it is sometimes quite easy to get lost in it.
 That is why, together with a bunch of legal guardians, we keep an eye on the changes in the copyright and help photographers protect their copyrights.
 Would you like us to take care of yours as well?
 The application should not take you longer than a few minutes.
 After that’s done, just go and shoot – create works to which you own the rights!